TechPolicyLab/Data-Statements/README.md

 # Data Statements for Natural Language Processing

 This repository holds the templates and guides for Version 2 and Version 3 of data statements for natural language processing.
+The templates are provided as a starting point for creating new data statements.
+The guides provide specific background information and best practices in addition to the instructions given for each schema element, which are also provided in the templates.

 For more information, see the data statements [website](https://techpolicylab.uw.edu/data-statements/).